Before final submission of your employment application materials, make sure you have checked the following:

 - If you need to submit a writing sample, it may be printed on plain white photocopy quality paper.

-- Print the address block and return address directly on the envelope.
+- Print the address block and return address directly on the envelope or use mailing labels.
 Do not hand-write your envelopes.

 Submission via Symplicity